gtadigital/ProfileParser/README.md

 ## Description:

-The goal of the framework is to transform the XML dump(s) from EasyDB to the target XML file for the data mapping into CIDOC-CRM.
-The four XSLT schema(s) have been defined according to the main entities of our data-model:
+The goal of the ProfileParser is to transform the XML documents dunped from EasyDB platform into another XML documents compliant with the CIDOC-CRM entities structure.
+The resulting XML file can be used as input schema by X3M mapping tool to create the final RDF knowledge graph according to CIDOC-CRM ontologies.

+The ProfileParser provides three XSLT stylesheets:

-* Person (E21_Person)
+* Person
-* Place (E53_Place)
+* Place
-* Group (E74_Group).
+* Group

 ## Prerequisites: